Bryan Danielson: Championship pursuits (2021–2022)

+Blackpool Combat Club (2022–2024)

-On the January 5, 2022 episode of Dynamite, Danielson once again faced Page for the World Championship, but was defeated, marking his first loss in AEW.
-Shortly thereafter, he began a storyline with the recently returned Jon Moxley, offering to team up with him.
+Shortly thereafter, he began a storyline with the recently returning Jon Moxley, offering to team up with him.
 However, Moxley stated that he would only team with Danielson if they wrestled each other first.
 At Revolution on March 6, Danielson lost to Moxley, after which the two began brawling; William Regal, once a mentor to both men, then made his surprise debut to break up the fight and force them to shake hands.
 The two formed a team with Regal acting as their manager, later being named the Blackpool Combat Club.

 Following this, Wheeler Yuta was recruited into the group.
 They soon began a feud with the Jericho Appreciation Society, whom they lost to at Double or Nothing on May 29 in an Anarchy in the Arena match.
-On the June 22 episode of Dynamite, Danielson revealed that he was not medically cleared to compete against Zack Sabre Jr. at AEW x NJPW: Forbidden Door, instead organizing a replacement as "the one person" he trusted to take his place at the event and the subsequent Blood and Guts special episode of Dynamite.
-At Forbidden Door on June 26, the debuting Claudio Castagnoli took Danielson's place, defeating Sabre Jr. and joining the Blackpool Combat Club.
-On the August 24 episode of Dynamite, Danielson challenged Chris Jericho to a match at All Out, which he accepted.
-At the event on September 4, Danielson lost to Jericho.
+On the June 22 episode of Dynamite, Danielson revealed that he was not medically cleared to compete against Zack Sabre Jr. at Forbidden Door on June 26, instead organizing a replacement as "the one person" he trusted to take his place at the event and the subsequent Blood and Guts special episode of Dynamite.
+At Forbidden Door, the debuting Claudio Castagnoli took Danielson's place, defeating Sabre Jr. and joining the Blackpool Combat Club.
+On the August 24 episode of Dynamite, Danielson challenged Chris Jericho to a match at All Out on September 4, which he accepted.
+At All Out, Danielson lost to Jericho.

 Afterwards, he competed in a tournament for the AEW World Championship, defeating Adam Page and Jericho before losing in the finals to Moxley at Grand Slam on September 21.
 The following week, Jericho gave Daniel Garcia an ultimatum about his loyalties, who told Jericho he did not take orders from him.
 Danielson came down and told Garcia to make his own decision, and offered him a spot in the Blackpool Combat Club.
 On the October 12 episode of Dynamite, Danielson lost to Jericho in a ROH World Championship match after Garcia hit Danielson with his ROH Pure Championship.
+At the Full Gear event on November 19, Danielson challenged for the ROH World Championship in a four-way match involving Jericho, Castagnoli and Sammy Guevara, but lost.